mdcutone/psychxr/README.md

 python -m pip install psychxr-<version>.tar.gz
 ```

-If everything goes well, it should be installed and ready to use.
+If everything goes well, PsychXR should be installed and ready to use.
 You can test it by issuing the following command into your Python interpreter:

 ```
 >>> import psychxr.ovr as ovr